VanOns/filament-navigation/README.md

 ### Usage

 You first need to register the plugin with Filament.
-This can be done inside your `PanelProvider`, e.g. `AdminPanelProvider`.
+This can be done inside your `PanelProvider`, e.g. `AdminPanelProvider`:

 ```php
 use VanOns\FilamentNavigation\FilamentNavigation;